 searchd that are specific to Windows

-platforms, concerning handling as a service, and are only available in
+platforms, concerning handling as a service, are only be available on

-Note that in Windows searchd will default to
+Note that on Windows searchd will default to

 --console mode, unless